 These measuring tools can sometimes be imprecise.
 They can be affected by outside factors, such as how much water you’ve been drinking.

 You can find a wide selection of these scales on Amazon.

 Muscle mass isn’t related to your BMI.
 Your BMI is determined by your weight and height, not by your body composition.
-Research shows, however, that BMI is moderately correlated with body fat measurements.

 If you want to build some lean muscle or bulk up a bit, try these tips: